dynnamitt/awaitor/README.md

 # awaitor

-### C http server daemon toying with 2 libs: mongoose and jsmn
+### C http server daemon

+Play with 2 libs: mongoose and jsmn

 Parses JSON and executes a fork (transforming the JSON body into ENV key/values)